Supporting You In Managing Stress and Adrenal Dysfunction

 Once sleep is underway, melatonin slowly decreases in concentration across the night and into the morning hours.
 As dawn sunlight enters the brain (through closed eyelids) the production of melatonin is shut down and cortisol starts the process of active wakefulness.

-We offer several comprehensive adrenal stress tests with private laboratories measuring melatonin, cortisol, DHEA and Secretory IgA (SIgA) to assess sleep and stress response and to gain deeper insight into your overall adrenal function.
+We offer several comprehensive adrenal dysfunction and stress tests with private laboratories measuring melatonin, cortisol, DHEA and Secretory IgA (SIgA) to assess sleep and stress response and to gain deeper insight into your overall adrenal function.
 More comprehensive hormonal profiles can also be considered where relevant.